Slantwise convection and heat transport in icy moon oceans: Numerical method

 We explore a parameter regime relevant to icy moon oceans (Table~\ref{tab:simulation}).
 These oceans lie in a transitional regime between rapidly rotating and non-rotating convection \cite{gastine2016scaling}, where rotation dominates the bulk interior dynamics but not the boundary layers and the smallest scales.
-To develop a parameterization for bulk heat transport by slantwise convection, we focus on the ocean interior, defined as the region where the horizontally and temporally averaged temperature gradient is approximately constant (Fig.~\ref{fig:Model}b; see Supplementary Text S1).
+To develop a parameterization for bulk heat transport by slantwise convection, we focus on the ocean interior, defined as the region where the horizontally and temporally averaged temperature gradient is approximately constant (Fig.~S1).
 We hypothesize that the CIA scaling law remains applicable in the ocean interior.
-To test this, we examine the influence of parameters relevant to the CIA scaling on an $f$-plane (Equation~\ref{eq:diffusive-free-heat}) and also vary the angle between the rotation axis and gravity, characterized by the local latitude $\theta$.
-We run simulations for four buoyancy fluxes ($B_0=10^{-14}$, $4\times10^{-14}$, $1.6\times10^{-13}$, and $6.4\times10^{-13}$~m$^2$~s$^{-3}$) and four rotation rates ($2\Omega=3.9\times10^{-5}$, $6.25\times10^{-5}$, $10^{-4}$, and $1.6\times10^{-4}$~s$^{-1}$), all relevant to the icy moon conditions (Table~S1).
+To test this, we run simulations for four buoyancy fluxes ($B_0=10^{-14}$, $4\times10^{-14}$, $1.6\times10^{-13}$, and $6.4\times10^{-13}$~m$^2$~s$^{-3}$) and four rotation rates ($2\Omega=3.9\times10^{-5}$, $6.25\times10^{-5}$, $10^{-4}$, and $1.6\times10^{-4}$~s$^{-1}$), all relevant to the icy moon conditions (Table~S1).
 Due to the high computational cost of simulating the full ocean depth on icy moons (typically $10^4$–$10^5$~m), we test four reduced domain depths ($H_0=300$, 600, 1200, and 2400~m).
 We consider latitudes of $\theta = 15^\circ$, $30^\circ$, $60^\circ$, and $90^\circ$, excluding equatorial cases due to large temporal variability \cite{von2015generation}.
+The natural Rossby number \cite{jones1993convection,maxworthy1994unsteady,bire2022exploring}, $\mathrm{Ro^*} \equiv B^{1/2}(2\Omega)^{-3/2}H^{-1}$, in our simulations is within the estimated range for Titan, Europa and Ganymede, and about 10-100 times larger than the estimate for Enceladus (Tables 1 and S1).
+Importantly, the condition $\mathrm{Ro^*} \ll 1$ in both real icy moon oceans and our simulations confirms that they lie within the same regime, where convection is strongly influenced by rotation.
 All simulations are initialized with small-amplitude white noise in temperature and integrated until reaching a statistically steady state.